rafael-santiago/dev-enigma/README.md

 tux@sché:~/src# gcc enigma.c -oenigma -Idev-enigma/src/enigmactl -Idev-enigma/src/eel
 ```

-If you have installed it using the build scripts you can indicate only one include directory which would be
+If you have installed this device driver using the build scripts you can indicate only one include directory
-``/usr/local/share/dev-enigma/include``.
+which would be ``/usr/local/share/dev-enigma/include``.

 When running this sample you should get something like: